 Although you may know exactly what you like, there are some other variables to consider when trying to decide if you should invest in a particular company.
 Some things to look at include:

 Companies that are expected to grow rapidly are generally priced higher.
 If you can find an up-and-coming company, the stock is less expensive.
 Since the goal is to buy low and sell high, you may want to look for companies that show promise and growth in industries that interest you.
 Many sites that specialize in educating beginners can help you research those variables.
+Cryptocurrency apps can also be a good place to do research on how to invest in crypto and are set up to help educate beginners on the emerging investing opportunity.

 If you aren’t sure where to begin, make a list of the places you shop the most.
 Browse new stores in your local mall or opening in your area.
 If you haven’t heard of it, do a little research to see where the company is based, how many stores exist and the number of new stores projected to open.